Microsoft/azure-docs.cs-cz/articles/active-directory/develop/v2-oauth2-device-code.md

 ---
-title: Použití platformy Microsoft identity k přihlašování uživatelů v zařízeních bez prohlížeče | Azure
+title: Use Microsoft identity platform to sign in users on browser-less devices | Azure
-description: Pomocí udělení autorizace pro zařízení Sestavte integrované postupy ověřování a bez prohlížeče.
+description: Build embedded and browser-less authentication flows using the device authorization grant.
 services: active-directory
 documentationcenter: ''
 author: rwike77